christhomas/aiwars/README.md

 ![AI Tank Battle](ai.wars.jpeg)

+## Play the Game

+Simply open `index.html` in a modern web browser.
+No build step or server required.

+Or play it online at: https://christhomas.github.io/aiwars/

 An autonomous tank battle simulator where AI-controlled tanks fight to the death in an arena.
 Watch as tanks with unique abilities clash using bullets, homing missiles, and predator tracking systems.

 ## Features